Daily Air Emissions Report

 New-Indy is continuously monitoring hydrogen sulfide in various locations both at the Catawba Mill and in surrounding neighborhoods.
 The report below shows hydrogen sulfide levels as reported by New Indy.
 The report is updated daily.

-From May 13 – June 29, 2021, the Environmental Protection Agency (EPA) reported the results of hydrogen sulfide samplings from 10 different locations in York and Lancaster Counties, South Carolina, and Union County, North Carolina.
-In accordance with their issued Order, EPA discontinued their community monitoring program on June 30, 2021.
-The historical EPA monitoring results can be found here on our website.
+From May 13 – June 29, 2021, the Environmental Protection Agency (EPA) reported the results of daily hydrogen sulfide samplings from 10 different locations in York and Lancaster Counties, South Carolina, and Union County, North Carolina.
+Those reports can be accessed via the Report Date dropdown menu on the top right-hand side of the map.**

-Following the EPA’s conclusion of such, New-Indy and the South Carolina Department of Health and Environmental Control (SCDHEC) each began collecting data from their own monitoring stations surrounding the New-Indy Containerboard mill.
+Thereafter, New-Indy and the South Carolina Department of Health and Environmental Control (SCDHEC) each began collecting data from their own monitoring stations surrounding the New-Indy Catawba mill.
 New-Indy placed five of its monitoring stations in close proximity to terminated EPA monitors and SCDHEC installed three monitoring stations of its own.
-In the interactive map above, you can see the location of each New Indy monitoring station and their corresponding data.
+In the interactive map above, you can see the location of each New-Indy and SCDHEC monitoring station and their corresponding data.
 The full EPA and New-Indy daily reports can be accessed from the Daily Reports below.
 Full SCDHEC reports beginning on June 29, 2021, can be found HERE.

 Download Daily Reports

 Do Not Delete.
 Leave at the top of the list at all times

 Please do not remove this accorsion.
 This is used to make the second accordion closed upon load.

 June 30, 2022 – Statement from New-Indy Catawba: